xi/cplay-ng/README.rst

 =============

-If you would like to change options passed to the actual players just edit the PLAYERS list in the cplay script or put the PLAYERS definition in either ~/.cplayrc or /etc/cplayrc.
-If one of these files is available, it is executed by cplay before initialization.
+If you would like to change options passed to the actual players just edit the PLAYERS list in the cplay-ng script or put the PLAYERS definition in either ~/.cplayrc or /etc/cplayrc.
+If one of these files is available, it is executed by cplay-ng before initialization.

-Macros are defined using the MACRO dictionary, where the key is a key and the value is a string of cplay input.
+Macros are defined using the MACRO dictionary, where the key is a key and the value is a string of cplay-ng input.
 For example, the following would make ,d delete tagged (or current) files:

 ::